Zavy86/docker-course/topics/08-dockerfile-images/README.md

 a bar with the most common commands you can use.
 For our purposes, you just need to know that to save the file you need to press `^O` and to exit the editor you need to press `^X`.

-Now, let’s add the following content to our Dockerfile:
+Now, let's add the following content to our Dockerfile:

 ```dockerfile
 FROM alpine